Anti-Bullying Policy-Full School

 - sexual harassment - talking to or touching someone in a sexually inappropriate way

-- Cyber-bullying: the school has a separate policy which deals with cyber-bullying.
+- Cyber-bullying: the school has a separate policy which deals with online safety.
 Cyber-bullying is the use of information and communications technology (ICT), particularly using mobile phones, social media and internet sites, deliberately to upset someone else

 Not all bullying is deliberate or intended to hurt.
 Some individuals may see their hurtful conduct as "teasing" or "a game" or "for the good of" the other person.
 These forms of unkindness are equally unacceptable but may be non-malign and can often be corrected quickly with advice and without severe disciplinary sanctions.

 It is everyone's responsibility in the school community to ensure, whatever the circumstances, that no pupil becomes a victim of bullying or unkindness.
 This includes children, staff, parents and the administrative teams.
 All staff have a professional duty of care.
 A person may be vulnerable to bullying because of his/her age, physical appearance, nationality, colour, gender, religion or disability, or because s/he is new in the school, appears to be uncertain or has no friends.
 S/he may also become a target because of an irrational decision by a bully.

 3. Anti-Bullying Culture